uManuel/coe-path-modules/modules/1.6-aws-novice/2-Security && Identity.md

 ## IAM Users

 We get a Root User who is going to be you the owner of the account.
-You can Create Specific Policies for every group of users like Developers, Sales, Testers.
+You can Create Specific Policies for every group of users like Developers, Sales, Testers, they are roles.

 To set them up we have to configure it with JSON like: